 The Long Watch is a volunteer-run project to accumulate seasonal data on bird populations on natural lands owned by the Royal Botanical Gardens (RBG) in Hamilton and Burlington, Ontario.

-- Good bird identification skills
+- Have good bird identification skills;

-- Will record and report sightings
+- Record and report their sightings.